Data science skills are now in huge demand across every field of science from particle physics to ecology, from drug design to climate change.

 This course will equip you with the skills needed to solve data science questions in different fields of science, and to be agile enough to adapt to new fields and challenges as economic and scientific demands change.

-You'll concentrate on the skills which data scientists apply on a daily basis to perform data analyses and to rigorously evaluate the results of those analyses, rather than focussing on theoretical bases or algorithmic structure.
+You'll concentrate on the skills which data scientists apply on a daily basis to perform data analyses and to rigorously evaluate the results of those analyses, rather than focusing on theoretical bases or algorithmic structure.
 This approach will equip you with the skills to succeed even if you don't come from such a formal mathematical or computational background.

 for Chemistry according to the Complete University Guide 2024

 First academic department in the UK to receive an Athena SWAN Gold Award for commitment to gender equality in higher education

 The majority of our research was rated 4*, the highest rating in the 2021 Research Excellent Framework

 Over the year, you will study four core modules and two option modules.
 You will be able to choose option modules that explore a range of different scientific fields, allowing you to tailor the degree to your own academic interests.

 You will learn a range of practical skills that are used by data scientists every day, and you will be able to use these skills across a range of different disciplines in future careers.
 We will also teach you how to read literature from different fields of science, so that you can be prepared to apply that knowledge to new problems.